dijasila/GPAW/doc/setups/setups.rst

 =================

 A setup is to the PAW method what a pseudo-potential is to the pseudo-potential method.
-All available setups are contained in this
+All available setups are contained in :ref:`tar-files <setup releases>`.
-tar-file: gpaw-setups-0.9.11271.tar.gz_.
 There are setups for the LDA, PBE, revPBE, RPBE and GLLBSC functionals.
 Install them as described in the :ref:`installation of paw datasets` section.
 The setups are stored as compressed :ref:`pawxml` files.

+.. _setup releases:

 Setup releases
 ==============